Free Derry: Internment and the third Free Derry

 The increasing violence in Derry and elsewhere led to increasing speculation that internment would be introduced in Northern Ireland, and on 9 August 1971 hundreds of republicans and nationalists were arrested in dawn raids.
 In Derry, residents came out onto the streets to resist the arrests, and fewer people were taken there than elsewhere; nevertheless leading figures including Seán Keenan and Johnnie White were interned.
 In response, barricades were erected once again and the third Free Derry came into existence.
 Unlike its predecessors, this Free Derry was marked by a strong IRA presence, both Official and Provisional.
 It was defended by armed paramilitaries—a no-go area, one in which British security forces were unable to operate.

 Gun attacks on the British Army increased.
 Six soldiers were wounded in the first day after internment, and shortly afterwards a soldier was killed—the first to be killed by either IRA in Derry.
 The army moved into the area in force on 18 August to dismantle the barricades.
 A gun battle ensued in which a young Provisional IRA officer, Eamonn Lafferty, was killed.
 A crowd staging a sit-down protest was hosed down and the protesters, including John Hume and Ivan Cooper, arrested.
 With barricades re-appearing as quickly as they were removed, the army eventually abandoned their attempt.

 The Derry Provisionals had little contact with the IRA elsewhere.
 They had few weapons (about twenty) which they used mainly for sniping.
 At the same time, they launched their bombing campaign in Derry.
-Unlike in Belfast, they were careful to avoid killing or injuring innocent people.
+Unlike in Belfast, they were careful to avoid killing or injuring civilians.
 Eamonn McCann wrote that "the Derry Provos, under Martin McGuinness, had managed to bomb the city centre until it looked as if it had been hit from the air without causing any civilian casualties."

 Although both IRAs operated openly, neither was in control of Free Derry.
 The barricades were manned by unarmed 'auxiliaries'.
 Crime was dealt with by a volunteer force called the Free Derry Police, which was headed by Tony O'Doherty, a Derry footballer and Northern Ireland International.